awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/4-nginx/_index.en.md

 curl localhost:8080
 ```

-You should see the Unishop front-end application HTML returned to you from the S3 website endpoint in the secondary region, **us-west-1**.
+You should see the Unishop front-end application HTML returned to you from the S3 website endpoint in the secondary region, **N. California (us-west-1)**.